CICD-Demo/restapis/demo/README.md

             $ forge list-plugins

-   and verifying that `org.richfaces.forge.richfaces-forge-plugin` is in the returned list.
+   and verifying that `org.jboss.forge.angularjs-scaffoldx-plugin` is in the returned list.

-4. If the outcome of the previous step was that the Richfaces plugin was not installed, do that now
+4. If the outcome of the previous step was that the AngularJS plugin was not installed, do that now

-            $ forge install-plugin richfaces
+            $ forge install-plugin angularjs

 5. From the JBoss Forge prompt, execute the script for generating the administration site